 “That’s okay, baby.
 You don’t need to say anything.
 Dusty said you always talk too much.”

-What?! her brain flared.
-She tried to struggle, but was unable to control her body.
+What? her brain flared.
+She tried to struggle, but could not control her body.

 Jenna was paralyzed and could only look at him with eyes wide with terror.

 “You were so easy.
 You just ate up my sad little boy routine.
 Dusty said you’d probably spread your legs for me before the week was out.
 I was hoping for some of that before you went over, but you had to mess it up.
 He ain’t even on this ship.
 He’s back in Greensboro.
 You were crazy to think he’s here, but it works in our favor.
 Now the whole ship thinks you’re nuts.
 Anyway, this is where we part ways.”
 He put an arm under her to lift her over the railing.